basho/basho_docs/source/languages/en/riak/dev/references/http/store-search-schema.md

 ## Typical Error Codes

+* `400 Bad Request` --- The schema cannot be created because there is something wrong with the schema itself, e.g. an XML formatting error that makes Riak Search unable to parse the schema
 * `409 Conflict` --- The schema cannot be created because there is already a schema with that name